DealersLinkDevTeam/node-base-project/NodeStandards.md

 Depending on the project, the correct version of NodeJS should be used for testing and building.
 To ensure that the proper version of NodeJS is running in your environment, the following criteria should be observed.

-  * Unless otherwise specified, projects should use the most recent 9.X build of NodeJS
+  * Unless otherwise specified, projects should use the most recent 10.X build of NodeJS
   * AWS Lambda Projects should use NodeJS 6.2

-  * NodeJS 10.X should not be used because it contains breaking changes
+Previously Node 9 was used because Node 10 has some breaking changes, but 10 has stabilized and 9 has reached End of Life.

 To ensure that the proper version of NodeJS is in use the `nvm` tool should be installed and used to maintain the version of Node in use.

 # Installing NVM